 Falkirk Council is committed to ensuring robust and proportionate governance.
 That said, the ever changing environment within which the Council operates means that there will always be scope for improvement.
-For example, the creation of a national Scheme Advisory Board and the extension of the Pension Regulator's powers to the LGPS is likely to result in greater scrutiny falling on Fund administration and governance arrangements.

 Areas that will be addressed over the coming year include: